top of page

 Biography

-Nathanaël pursues parallel careers as a flutist, conductor, teacher and arranger.
-In addition to his regular performances as soloist and chamber musician with a broad repertoire, he offers masterclasses and prepares young flutists for orchestral auditions.
+Nathanaël Carré pursues parallel careers as a flutist, conductor, teacher and arranger.
+In addition to his regular performances as soloist, conductor and chamber musician with a broad repertoire, he offers regularly master classes and prepares young flutists for orchestral auditions.

 In 2016 Carré founded the Ensemble Nuanz together with musicians from the Stuttgart State Orchestra.
 The ensemble performs a repertoire for flute and strings arranged by the members themselves.
 In 2019 Nathanaël recorded his critically acclaimed debut album “Palette” with the Ensemble Nuanz.
 He is also a member of the Württemberg Wind Quintet.